-Infants undergoing ECMO are at risk of intracranial injury due to both the underlying pathology, as well as complications of ECMO itself.
-While serial CrUS prior to and during ECMO is recommended, it may underestimate the degree of cerebral injury.
-There is only a limited amount of data relating acute injury with long term neurodevelopmental problems.
+Infants undergoing ECMO are at risk of intracranial injury due to both the underlying pathology and complications of ECMO itself.
+Serial CrUS before and during ECMO is recommended but it may underestimate the degree of cerebral injury.
+There is only a limited amount of data relating acute brain injury following ECMO with long term neurodevelopmental problems.
 MRI following ECMO is recommended in infants in whom there are abnormal neurological signs or evidence of parenchymal brain injury on CrUS.